mikeperry-tor/acwiki/home.md

 For asynchronous communication, we use our ​anti-censorship-team mailing list.
 The list is ​publicly archived and available for anyone to sign up, so feel free to participate!
 Among other things, we use this mailing list to coordinate meetings, send announcements, and discuss all matters related to the anti-censorship team.
 Note that for development-related topics, we use the ​tor-dev mailing list.

-Roadmapping goals
+# Roadmapping goals

 Every three months, we roadmap the challenges we intend to work on for the next three months.
-The following are our goal for the current roadmapping period (Feb 2020 to Apr 2020):
+The following are our goal for the current road mapping period (Feb 2020 to Apr 2020):

 * GetTor must be reliable and must work for people in all censored regions.
 * We want to have accurate and safely-collected statistics of GetTor use.